projectM-visualizer/projectm/BUILDING.md

-sudo apt install llvm-dev # for using the experimental LLVM Jit sudo apt install libvisual-0.4-dev # To build the libvisual plug-in sudo apt install libjack-jackd2-dev # To build the JACK visualizer application
+sudo apt install llvm-dev # for using the experimental LLVM Jit sudo apt install libvisual-0.4-dev # To build the libvisual plug-in sudo apt install libjack-jackd2-dev # To build the JACK visualizer application sudo apt install ninja # To build projectM with Ninja instead of make
 ```

 ### Download the projectM sources